-This week, you can: experience 1976 Dogtown; explore multiple layers of Chinese material art; see how a Japanese artist-builder made the imaginary real; discuss Southern California landmark preservation at the historic home of the movement's founder; and see how artists respond to plastic trash in the oceans.
+This week, through Aug.
+11: experience 1976 Dogtown; explore multiple layers of Chinese material art; see how a Japanese artist-builder made the imaginary real; discuss Southern California landmark preservation at the historic home of the movement's founder; and see how artists respond to plastic trash in the oceans.

 1) Black Rainbows